ankit19apr/ankit19apr/README.md

 <p align="left"> <a href="https://github.com/ryo-ma/github-profile-trophy"><img src="https://github-profile-trophy.vercel.app/?username=ankit19apr" alt="ankit19apr" /></a> </p>

-- 🔭 I’m currently working on **Working on Creating a Single Automation Framework that will be able to run UI/API Automated Tests Automatically.
-Postman Newman Automated Test**
+- 🔭 I’m currently working on
+  -   **Creating a Single Automation Framework that will be able to run UI/API Automated Tests Automatically.**
+  -    **Postman Newman Automated Test**

-- 🌱 I’m currently learning **Currently exploring modern automation tools like Playwright and Cypress to expand testing capabilities.**
+- 🌱 I’m  **Currently exploring modern automation tools like Playwright and Cypress to expand testing capabilities.**

 **💻 Expertise Highlights:**

   - 🕵️‍♂️ **QA Expertise:** 12 years of ensuring software quality and reliability.

   - 🤖 **Automation Frameworks:** Proficient in Selenium WebDriver, Cucumber BDD, TestNG, and Page Object Model (POM) for robust test automation.

   - 🌐 **API Testing:** Skilled in RestAssured and POSTMAN for seamless backend and API validations, ensuring robust integration testing.

   - 🔄 **CI/CD Integration:** Expertise in using GitHub Actions and Jenkins to integrate automated testing into pipelines for continuous delivery.

   - ☁️ **Cloud Testing:** Experienced in leveraging LambdaTest for scalable cross-browser testing in the cloud.

   - 📊 **Data-Driven Testing:** Leveraging JSONReader and ExcelReader utilities for dynamic test scenarios.

   - 📈 **Reporting & Logs:** Generating detailed, interactive reports using Extent Reports and implementing structured logs for debugging.

   - 🚀 **Cloud Platforms:** Hands-on experience with Google Cloud, AWS, and Microsoft Azure for testing and deployment.